ogagaoghene/vet-clinic_postgresql/README.md

 # VETERINARY CLINIC
 PostgreSQL an open source relational database management system was used to create the database for a vet clinic.
-The relation - "animals" in the database was created using PostgreSQL DDL Commands, Records were inserted into it and queried to display relevant information.
+The relation - "animals" in the database was created using PostgreSQL DDL Commands.
+Records were inserted into the animals table and queried to display relevant information.

 ## Getting Started
 .
 [Installing PostgreSQL](https://www.postgresql.org/download/)